In this article we look at the physical aspects of food cravings:

 Yeah, I hear your groans of disbelief.

 I “smoothied” and juiced for years and years every morning thinking I was doing something really healthy.

 I would add raw cacao, kale, moringa, spirulina, and every other super green protein powder I could find, thinking this was the healthiest way to eat.

-Powdered food, and ground up food, juices get into the bloodstream too rapidly.
+Powdered food, and ground up foods and juices get into the bloodstream too rapidly.
 This affects blood sugar causing insulin to spike causing weight gain.
 Smoothies also mess with the body’s sense of caloric density and the stomach’s stretch reflex.

-If you have been downing the protein powder or the raw greens with bananas and dates smoothies, you may be causing junk food cravings and binges later in the day and evening.
+If you have been downing protein powder smoothies or raw greens with bananas and dates smoothies, you may be causing junk food cravings and binges later in the day and evening.

 Don’t break down the fiber in your food with metal blades

 The fiber in food comes in soluble and none soluble forms.
 We need both the resistant starch and the soluble fiber, and it needs to be in its original form to keep the plant sugars from entering the bloodstream too rapidly and messing up your blood sugar.
 Fiber creates a matrix or wall in the gut that slows down the absorption of the sugars through the intestinal walls.

 The blender blades that grind the smoothie break down the fiber too far so that everything goes into your system too fast.
 This causes insulin spiking and dopamine overstimulation and messes up your brain and can keep it from healing.

 The same goes for juicing.
 Although green juice is a great delivery system for nutrients it messes with the body’s sense of fullness and can cause cravings down the road if you do it consistently.